django-roles-access/django-roles-access.github.io/source/_build/html/_sources/middleware.rst.txt

 -------
 List of applications requiring at least the user to be *Authorized*

-Application classified as a SECURED application will require the user to be logged.
+As default behavior, application classified as a SECURED will require the user to be logged in.